CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 ### Breaks in Graph Lines

-When appropriate, there may occur breaks in the line graphs, this is relevant to the Availability graph.
-When there is no data, it is not appropriate to say that the availability is the same as the previous data point or that it is zero as if there is no data, we cannot accurately reflect the data at this point and therefore, the line will break.
+When appropriate, there may occur breaks in the line graphs.
+This is relevant to the Availability graph.
+When there is no data, it is not appropriate to say that the availability is the same as the previous data point or that it is zero as if there is no data, we cannot accurately reflect the data at this point, and therefore, the line will break.

 ### Known Limitations

 #### Graphs do not reset to zero

 There is a limitation in Grafana where the graph does not always return to the zero line when there is no data for a given time point.
 This only occurs when there is a data point available at the beginning of the graph, followed by a period with no data, then data occurs again.
 When hovering the mouse over this area, it will show that the value is 0, and any other tiles will reflect the zero data at this point accordingly.

 ## Related Dashboards